Logan International Airport: Terminal B

 Terminal B, designed by John Carl Warnecke & Associates and Desmond & Lord, Inc., first opened in 1974.
-Air Canada, Alaska Airlines, American, Boutique Air, Southwest, Spirit, and United currently operate out of the terminal which has 41 gates.
+Air Canada, Alaska Airlines, American, Boutique Air, Southwest, and United currently operate out of the terminal which has 41 gates.
 American and United both operate lounges in the terminal (those being the Admirals Club and United Club, respectively) for their customers.

 Pier B was completed for US Airways in 1974 and Pier A for American in 1975.
 The terminal remained largely unchanged until US Airways expanded its operations at Logan in 1979, and improvements designed by HNTB were constructed in 1980.
 From 1980 until 2000, numerous small projects including passenger seating area improvements, concessions expansions and passenger lounges were completed at both piers.
 American's facilities were renovated in 1995 and redesigned by Gresham, Smith & Partners, and US Airways' facilities were renovated in 1998 and 2000, and redesigned by URS Corporation in collaboration with James F. Young, with Turner Construction serving as the construction manager.

 Until 2014, Terminal B was split into north and south buildings, with a parking garage between the two buildings.
 Between 2012 and April 2014, Terminal B underwent a $160 million renovation.
 It created a post-security connection between Terminal B North and Terminal B South.
 The renovation also included 24 new ticket counter spots, eight new departure lounges, new concession space, and a new baggage carousel.